qsib-cbie/sci-rs/README.md

 I haven't decided if we will be primarily using ndarray or nalgebra, for now both are supported.
 Either going back to python can be converted to a numpy ndarray with the python runtime.
 Between the two crates, one of the primary reasons for creating `sci-rs` is to support targets that may not have reasonable access to LAPACK or blas.
 The choice of library will be determined on feature compatibility rather than performance.
 That said, there will be many instances where the performance is great, and there will be benchmarks.

 ndarray and nalgebra both have features related to matrixmultiply and lapack.

+Iterator patterns are used where possible for better compatibility.
+In the future, rayon may be on the radar for parallelizing compute.

 ## Compare